 A Pledge Fund is a form of private equity investment that allows members to pursue specific investment goals by contributing funds into a particular pool.
 It is similar to other types of investments except that investors in a pledge fund enjoy the option of providing funds to specific investment deals.
-Investors provide a capital commitment to an investment team to make investments but with specific predetermined parameters.
+Investors provide a capital commitment to an investment team to make investments with specific predetermined parameters.
 They approve each transaction, and they can decide whether to pursue each transaction independently or as a batch.
 A pledge fund serves to eliminate some of the pitfalls that affect traditional investment funds.

 Pledge funds became popular after the dot-com bubble.
 At the time, investors used the conventional format of investing where investors contributed funds into a single pool managed by a fund manager.
 The fund manager would then invest in portfolios that the group decided on, rather than what each investor was interested in.
 The pledge fund format allows investors to select whether to take part in an investment opportunity on a deal-by-deal basis.
 The format is preferred by investors who are skeptical about investing in sectors they are not familiar with.

-Pledge funds are created to pursue investments in a variety of industries and sectors that achieve a higher rate of return such as real estate and energy.
+Pledge funds are created to pursue investments in a variety of industries and sectors that achieve a higher rate of return, such as real estate and energy.
 The funds are run by a team of experienced angel investors, either former VCs or current VCs.
 The team members serve as the General Partners and they handle the admin functions of the fund.
-Some of the functions include sourcing, vetting and pitching investment ideas to the pledge fund investors, preparing legal documents, outreach and handing post-investment support to ensure that the investments are running smoothly.
+Some of the functions include sourcing, vetting, and pitching investment ideas to the pledge fund investors, preparing legal documents, outreach, and handing post-investment support to ensure that the investments are running smoothly.

 Each pledge fund includes a deals review committee that scrutinizes the monthly deal submissions to get the most promising deals.
-Ideally, the committee meets with high-growth companies, conducts a preliminary due diligence process and selects the top deals that are within the investment bracket of the investors.
+Ideally, the committee meets with high-growth companies, conducts a preliminary due diligence process, and selects the top deals that are within the investment bracket of the investors.
 The committee then prepares executive summaries of each deal and sends them to the fund investors.
 Investors are given a window within which to review the deals and respond back to the funds’ general partners with the deals they are interested in.

 The deal review period may take several days to a few weeks.
 The general partners then go ahead and make the investments identified by the investors.
 If there are instances when the investor’s pools can be combined to invest in one company, the general partners tend to create a separate limited partnership to invest in that particular company.
 The investors are then listed in the new entity as limited partners.

-Even with the benefits that pledge funds enjoy, there are also drawbacks that make them less attractive compared to traditional investment methods.
+Even with the benefits that pledge funds enjoy, there are also drawbacks that may make them less attractive compared to traditional investment methods.
 One of these limitations is that investors will need extra time to vet and determine whether to invest their funds into a certain deal or not.
 It affects the efficiency of the fund since some of the deals require swift actions due to time limitations.
 In traditional fund formats, fund managers make these decisions without necessarily waiting for the input of investors.
 This allows them to close deals more quickly while pledge funds are still screening investment opportunities.

 Most pledge funds put in place a less rigorous admission process for new investors.
-The basic step of becoming a member is to complete an investor questionnaire that requires the investor’s details, investment profile, size of their investments and other details that are specific to various pledge funds.
-The questionnaire and the accreditation requirements are required to determine the investor’s history of investments, preferred investment portfolios, and their risk tolerance levels.
+The basic step of becoming a member is to complete an investor questionnaire that requires the investor’s details, investment profile, size of their investments, and other details that are specific to various pledge funds.
+The questionnaire and the accreditation requirements are required to determine the investor’s history of investments, preferred investment portfolios, and risk tolerance levels.

-Pledge funds offer the advantage of putting investment decisions in the hands of individual investors, rather than forcing investors to invest in ideas that the majority want to invest in.
+A pledge fund offers the advantage of putting investment decisions in the hands of individual investors, rather than forcing investors to invest in ideas that the majority want to invest in.
 If the majority of investors choose to invest in a single portfolio, investors who are not interested in the investment can decide to stay away and invest in a different pool.

-On the other hand, blind pools are a type of private equity funds where investors contribute to a fund and the fund manager is tasked with identifying, vetting and choosing what and when investments are made.
+On the other hand, blind pools are a type of private equity funds where investors contribute to a fund, and the fund manager is tasked with identifying, vetting, and choosing what and when investments are made.
 Investors who contribute to the fund lack input into the fund since fund managers make the investment decisions.
 Blind pool funds were more popular in the 1980s and 1990s, but investors started avoiding them after the dot-com bubble.
 Pledge funds give the investors the freedom to choose the type of deals to invest in, something that was lacking in blind pool funds.

+Thank you for reading CFI’s explanation of a pledge fund.
 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: